message/iata/DE.md

-Published 15.08.2021
+Published 20.08.2021
 1. Passengers are not allowed to enter.
 1.1.
 This does not apply to:
 - nationals and residents of Germany;
 - passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
 1.2.
-This does not apply to the following passengers if arriving from a country other than Brazil or Uruguay:
+This does not apply to the following passengers if arriving from a country other than Brazil or Uruguay (effective 22 August 2021, the following exemptions apply to passengers arriving from all countries):
 - nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and EEA Member States;
 - immediate family members of nationals of EEA Member States and Switzerland.
 They must present proof of their family relationship;
 - immediate family members of residents of Germany.
 They must present proof of their family relationship;